-Mr. Frank's expertise is in accident reconstruction, rollover analysis, computer simulation, and photogrammetry.
+Mr. Frank's expertise is in accident reconstruction, rollover analysis, computer simulation, photogrammetry, and 3D laser scanning.
 He has experience in these areas with a variety of vehicles that includes motorcycles, passenger cars and trucks, heavy trucks, and off-highway recreational vehicles.
 Mr. Frank is an experienced motorcycle operator with specialized expertise in motorcycle accident reconstruction and handling dynamics.
 Mr. Frank is proficient in utilizing computer applications to conduct accident reconstructions and present results using 3-D visualization technics.
 He has extensive experience conducting single-moving and two-moving full-scale crash tests as well as vehicle handling tests.
 He has tested heavy trucks, passenger cars, motorcycles, and bicycles.

 Mr. Frank has experience with designing custom fixtures for specific test configurations, test instrumentation, and the analysis of data collected during various test types.